-Historically, bilberry fruit was used to treat diarrhea, scurvy and other conditions.
+Historically, bilberry fruit was used to help treat diarrhea, scurvy and other conditions.
 Today, the fruit is used as a traditional remedy for diarrhea, eye problems, varicose veins, poor circulation and even cancer prevention.

 The bilberry leaf, in addition to the fruit, is used for other conditions, including diabetes.
 The fruit of the bilberry plant can be eaten just like a blueberry or made into extracts.
 Similarly, the leaves can be made into extracts or used to make bilberry tea.

 What makes this berry so phenomenal is that it contains naturally producing chemicals known as anthocyanosides.
 Anthocyanosides are plant pigments that have powerful antioxidant properties.

 The bilberry plant, a low-growing shrub with flowers seen in red, blue and purple colors, is native to Northern Europe and also grows in North America and northern Asia.

-It’s these powerful anthocyanins that are believed to be the key bioactives responsible for the numerous health benefits of bilberry and similar berry fruits.
-It is most famous for its ability to improve vision, but it has been reported to lower blood glucose, have anti-inflammatory and lipid-lowering effects, promote antioxidant defense and lower oxidative stress.
+These powerful anthocyanins are believed to be the key bioactives responsible for the numerous health benefits of bilberry and similar berry fruits.
+Bilberry is most famous for its ability to improve vision, but it has been reported to help lower blood glucose, have anti-inflammatory and lipid-lowering effects, promote antioxidant defense, and lower oxidative stress.

-1. Improved Vision
+1. Supports Improved Vision

 Due to the anthocyanosides, bilberry is widely used to improve night vision or vision handicaps in low light, decreasing vascular permeability and capillary fragility.
 It was reported that during World War II, British fighter pilots had improved nighttime vision after eating bilberry jam.

-2. Helps Eliminate Circulation Problems
+2. Helps with Circulation Problems

 In Europe, health care professionals use bilberry extracts to treat circulation problems, also known as chronic venous insufficiency (CVI).
 Research suggests that this condition, which occurs when valves in veins in the legs that carry blood to the heart are damaged, may be improved by taking bilberry extract.

-3. Improves Bad Cholesterol
+3. Can Improve Bad Cholesterol

-A study reported that bilberry enrichment, when compared to black currants, reduced total and LDL-cholesterol levels.
+A 2013 study reported that bilberry enrichment, when compared to black currants, reduced total and LDL-cholesterol levels.
 In fact, the total anthocyanin content was four times higher in bilberries than in black currants, possibly making it a better choice for reducing LDL cholesterol levels.
-(7)

-4. May Improve the Blood Sugar in Diabetics
+4. May Improve Blood Sugar Levels

-5. Helps Prevent Cancer
+5. May Help Prevent Cancer

-In vitro work and animal tumorigenic models have demonstrated that the anthocyanins in this fruit have cancer-preventive qualities and suppressive activity due to antioxidants; the berries also have anti-inflammatory effects.
+In vitro work and animal tumorigenic models have demonstrated that the anthocyanins in this fruit have cancer-preventive qualities and suppressive activity due to antioxidants.
+The berries also have anti-inflammatory effects.

-6. Effective for Treating Diarrhea
+6. Effective for Helping with Diarrhea